Colleen M. Zittel, MD - Orthopedics - Electrodiagnostic Medicine

-Colleen M. Zittel, MD, is a physician with Jewett Orthopaedic Clinic Orlando Health.
+Colleen M. Zittel, MD, is a physician with Orlando Health Jewett Orthopedic Institute.
 She specializes in physical medicine and rehabilitation, known as physiatry, and electrodiagnosis.
 Electrodiagnosis uses electromyography (EMG) and nerve conduction velocity (NCV) testing to evaluate and treat problems of the nerves and muscles.
 Dr. Zittel is board certified by the American Board of Physical Medicine and Rehabilitation and American Board of Electrodiagnostic Medicine.

 Electromyography, known as EMG, is used to detect neuromuscular abnormalities or any problem related to nerves in the spine, arms and legs.
 EMG simply means measuring the electrical activity of the muscles.
 Normal muscles emit electrical signals that are a certain size, shape and sound, but muscles with damaged nerves produce very different electrical signals.
 By analyzing these abnormal electrical signals, Dr. Zittel is able to identify the specific site, nature and extent of nerve any damage.